 Judges are entitled to reimbursement for travel expenses up to CHF 600.-1\ (highway taxes included), as well as free accommodation and meals during their assignment.
 This rule applies to inspections as well as the trip to the competition (first class rail or, for longer distance, tourist class air fare, or car at CHF 0.70/km).
-Judges receive in addition a fixed daily rate of CHF 125.--\ for World Cup, Continental Cup, World Championships and lower level events for travel days to and from, as well as each day of the assignment (lower level: as of 16th October, 2023).
+Judges receive in addition a fixed daily rate of CHF 125.--\ for World Cup, Continental Cup, World Championships and lower level events for travel days to and from, as well as each day of the assignment.

 The Head Judge may receive 1 additional day on assignment, and expense up to 10 CHF/day for use of a personal cell phone at international events.